-||is the radiance corresponding to source at a known temperature and at emissivity (as yet unknown) and
+||is the radiance corresponding to source at a known temperature and at emissivity ε (as yet unknown) and

 ||is the contribution from the room ambient.

 || in these cases is the photon flux integrated over the sensitive wavelengths of the detector n = σq(t,λ)dλ

-By subtracting the two equations the ambient term drops out and solving for :
+by subtracting the two equations the ambient term drops out and solving for ε:

-The emissivity for each pixel is the difference between the measured radiance for each temperature divided by the difference between the calculated radiance at each temperature for a perfect blackbody.
+the emissivity for each pixel is the difference between the measured radiance for each temperature divided by the difference between the calculated radiance at each temperature for a perfect blackbody.

-By fixing the part firmly to a thermo-electrically driven substage and measuring the radiance of the unpowered device at 2 temperatures, we can calculate the emissivity of the circuit to a high accuracy for each pixel.
+by fixing the part firmly to a thermo-electrically driven substage and measuring the radiance of the unpowered device at 2 temperatures, we can calculate the emissivity of the circuit to a high accuracy for each pixel.

-All microscopes have a resolution limit proportional to the wavelength and infrared microscopes utilize long wavelengths.
-Infrared inspection will never offer a resolution approaching the submicron feature size of the latest circuits.
-The limit of resolution for a microscope is given by the Sparrow Criteria, which is more aggressive than the better known Rayleigh Criteria.
+all microscopes have a resolution limit proportional to the wavelength and infrared microscopes utilize long wavelengths. infrared inspection will never offer a resolution approaching the submicron feature size of the latest circuits. the limit of resolution for a microscope is given by the sparrow criteria, which is more aggressive than the better known rayleigh criteria.

 d is the minimum separation between features to be resolved

 λ is the wavelength of light

-N.A. is the numerical aperture of the microscope objective.
+n.a. is the numerical aperture of the microscope objective.

-Without oil immersion, the numerical aperture is theoretically limited to 1, and practically limited to 0.95.
-In the semiconductor industry, long working distances between the objective and the integrated circuit further limits the N.A.
-It is convenient to assume an N.A. of 0.5 for which the Sparrow Criteria is the same as the wavelength.
-The Sparrow Criteria is an actual physical limit, which is independent of magnification.
-Additional magnification makes the blurred area appear larger, not less blurred.
-The current generation of infrared microscopes operates at about 5 µm wavelength, which limits the feature resolution to about the same dimension.
-Research is under way to develop instruments which operate at 2 to 3 µm, but they are not yet available.
+without oil immersion, the numerical aperture is theoretically limited to 1, and practically limited to 0.95. in the semiconductor industry, long working distances between the objective and the integrated circuit further limits the n.a. it is convenient to assume an n.a. of 0.5 for which the sparrow criteria is the same as the wavelength. the sparrow criteria is an actual physical limit, which is independent of magnification. additional magnification makes the blurred area appear larger, not less blurred. the current generation of infrared microscopes operates at about 5 µm wavelength, which limits the feature resolution to about the same dimension. research is under way to develop instruments which operate at 2 to 3 µm, but they are not yet available.

-The following example images and the earlier emissivity image were acquired using the EDO Barnes' Infrascope which is capable of resolving 5 micron features and has a sensitivity of about 0.1°C. Figure 2 shows a sequence of 4 images.
-The two radiance images were taken at different substage temperatures and used to calculate the emissivity image, also shown.
-The fourth image was taken with the part powered up and it employs both the emissivity correction and a correction to remove the background ambient.
-The temperature image is reproduced in Figure 3.
-The instrument captured 5 separate images to produce this result, all automated and the result of a single mouse click.
-It took approximately 10 minutes to mount the previously delidded part, and 5 minutes to set up and capture the images.
+the following example images and the earlier emissivity image were acquired using the edo barnes' infrascope which is capable of resolving 5 micron features and has a sensitivity of about 0.1°c. figure 2 shows a sequence of 4 images. the two radiance images were taken at different substage temperatures and used to calculate the emissivity image, also shown. the fourth image was taken with the part powered up and it employs both the emissivity correction and a correction to remove the background ambient. the temperature image is reproduced in figure 3. the instrument captured 5 separate images to produce this result, all automated and the result of a single mouse click. it took approximately 10 minutes to mount the previously delidded part, and 5 minutes to set up and capture the images.

-Figure 2 - Suite of images from Microthermal Imaging System showing a sequence of two radiance images to find emissivity, followed by power-on-the-IC temperature range.
+figure 2 - suite of images from microthermal imaging system showing a sequence of two radiance images to find emissivity, followed by power-on-the-ic temperature range.

-Thanks to EDO Barnes Engineering Division, Shelton CT, for the use of their Infrascope to make these images.
+thanks to edo barnes engineering division, shelton ct, for the use of their infrascope to make these images.

-4. Smythe, Robert, Thermoelectric coolers take the heat out of today s hot chips, Electronic Products, Aug.
+4. smythe, robert, thermoelectric coolers take the heat out of today s hot chips, electronic products, aug.
 1995.